jesse-jared-collab/jesse-jared-collab.github.io/teaching.md

 ## Resources

 I sometimes have students write four-sentence papers.
 [Here](/files/FourSentence.pdf){:target="_blank"} is my handout introducing this assignment.
+I have also experiemented with assessing this assignment using the [levels system](/files/LevelsSystem.pdf){:target="_blank"}.

  [Here](/files/PaperWriting.pdf){:target="_blank"} is my more general guide to writing critical philosophy papers.